Library/Resources

 Dear Library Patrons,

-The library is moving!
-We will be closing temporarily to prepare for the move to the Society’s new headquarters in the Courand House, 1146 S. Alamo Street, in the King William Historic District.
+The library has moved, but remains closed while we unpack and reshelve the thousands of items in our collections.
+The library remains a part of the Society’s new headquarters in the Courand House, 1146 S. Alamo Street, in the King William Historic District.

-The last day I will be able to provide service in person, or answer research requests by phone or email, is Wednesday, November 22, 2023.
+I am unable to provide service in person, or answer research requests by phone or email until the library reopens.

-You will be able to use the library’s webpages as long as our server remains active.
+However, you are able to use the library’s webpages.
 Our Research Links are organized alphabetically by topic and can help direct you to other online and local resources.

-Thank you for your patience in the coming months.
-I look forward to the library reopening in 2024!
-Please note, the actual date will depend on our progress.
+Thank you for your patience.
+I look forward to the library reopening sometime in the spring!

 Best regards,